Alzheimer's and Dementia Care for Seniors in Reading, PA

 - Listening to music together from the senior's favorite era

 - Working on a puzzle or other mind games

 - Practicing memory exercises like looking through family photos or discussing current events

 - Taking a short walk or engaging in light physical movement

 If your loved one needs Alzheimer’s and dementia care, Comfort Keepers is here to help.
 In addition to providing care, we want to help enhance your loved one’s quality of life.
-Contact Us online today or call us at (610) 678-8000 with any questions and to schedule your care assessment.
+Contact us today with any questions and to schedule your care assessment.